 Stay Connected

 If you like the recipe please rate the recipe and leave comments below.
 Also don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram.
 This way you keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to Sign up for a weekly newsletter so you never miss out on new authentic delicious Japanese recipes!
-Sign up form is on the right-hand sidebar.

-Shiitake Dashi
+Shiitake Dashi 椎茸だし

 Instructions

-- Clean the dried shiitake mushrooms by briefly shaking in a bowl of water (not listed in the ingredients list) Or wipe them with well wrung dump cloth.
+- Clean the dried shiitake mushrooms by briefly shaking in a bowl of water (not listed in the ingredients list) Or wipe them with a well wrung dump cloth.

-- Place a weight over the mushrooms so that mushrooms are completely submerged under the water. *3
+- Place a weight over the mushrooms so that the mushrooms are completely submerged under the water. *3

 - Let it stand overnight in the fridge.